International Committee on Taxonomy of Viruses: Principles of nomenclature

 The ICTV's universal virus classification system uses a slightly modified version of the standard biological classification system.
 It only recognises the taxa order, family, subfamily, genus, and species.
 When it is uncertain how to classify a species into a genus but its classification in a family is clear, it will be classified as an unassigned species of that family.
 Many taxa remain unranked.
-There are also, as of 2005, GenBank sequences assigned to 3,142 "species" which are not accounted for in the ICTV report (due to the way GenBank works, however, the actual number of proper species is probably significantly smaller).
+There are also, in GenBank sequences assigned to 3,142 "species" which are not accounted for in the ICTV report (due to the way GenBank works, however, the actual number of proper species is probably significantly smaller).
 The number of unidentified virus sequences is only expected to increase as the rate of virus sequencing increases dramatically.
+In 2017, the ICTV endorsed a proposal to adapt the classification of viruses in order to keep up better with the growth of available sequences.

 The ICTV has been strikingly successful in achieving stability, since their inception in 1962.
 Every genus and family recognized in the 1980s continued to be in use as of 2005, for example.

 Naming and changing taxa

 Proposals for new names, name changes, and the establishment and taxonomic placement of taxa are handled by the executive committee of the ICTV in the form of proposals.
 All relevant ICTV subcommittees and study groups are consulted prior to a decision being taken.

 The name of a taxon has no official status until it has been approved by ICTV, and names will only be accepted if they are linked to approved hierarchical taxa.
 If no suitable name is proposed for a taxon, the taxon may be approved and the name be left undecided until the adoption of an acceptable international name, when one is proposed to and accepted by ICTV.
 Names must not convey a meaning for the taxon which would seem to either exclude viruses which are rightfully members of that taxon, exclude members which might one day belong to that taxon, or include viruses which are members of different taxa.

+There is no principle of priority for virology, so that a name in current use cannot be invalidated by claiming priority.

 Rules for taxa

 Species

-A species name shall consist of as few words as practicable but must not consist only of a host name and the word virus.
+Since 2020, the Viral Code requires the use of binomial names for new species: a genus followed by a specific epithet.
 A species name must provide an appropriately unambiguous identification of the species.

+Before then, a more liberal naming system was in effect: a species name shall consist of as few words as practicable but must not consist only of a host name and the word virus.
 Numbers, letters, or combinations thereof may be used as species epithets where such numbers and letters are already widely used.
 However, newly designated serial numbers, letters or combinations thereof are not acceptable alone as species epithets.
 If a number or letter series is in existence it may be continued.